Daughter shares heartwarming letter Jimmy Carter sent Rosalynn 75 years ago

-“My darling, every time I have ever been away from you, I have been thrilled when I returned, to discover just how wonderful you are,” she quoted, while addressing the attendees at Glenn Memorial Church.
+“My darling, every time I have ever been away from you, I have been thrilled when I returned, to discover just how wonderful you are,” she quoted, while addressing the attendees at Glenn Memorial Church in Atlanta.

 Jimmy Carter sent the letter to Rosalynn when he was in the Navy 75 years ago.